maxtez-raspbaker/tezos-rpi3/[e]-About-RPI3-on-the-betanet-and-mainnet-network.md

-At the moment (04/05/18) it is unclear whether the Tezos Foundation will provide instructions or support for baking on the betanet and mainnet with RPI3.
+At the moment (04/05/18) it is unclear whether the Tezos Foundation will provide instructions or support for RPI3 on the betanet and mainnet.

-As a token holder my plan is to go forward baking with 3 RPI3.
+Regardless, as a token holder my plan is to go forward baking with 3 RPI3.

 Detailed instructions on how to compile the Tezos program for the betanet and mainnet will be made available on these wiki pages.
 About sharing a pre-compiled version, it would be probably wise to seek first some kind of endorsement or official approval from the Tezos Foundation.